Haider Aziz Safwi: Controversy

 Although known as a hard-working and honest leader, Safwi would often create a stir by being blunt with his words.
 He would publicly chide officers for laxity.
 However the biggest controversy of his career remains the time when he was infamously denied the post of Police Commissioner of Kolkata in 1996 despite being initially recommended for it.
 This led to him very publicly taking on the then Minister of Personnel Buddhadeb Bhattacharya.
 Safwi attributed the decision to deny him the post of Commissioner to ‘extraneous considerations unexpected from a government claiming to uphold the secular credentials of the Indian Constitution’ and to his refusal to bow to Buddhadeb's commands.
 The incident had caused an uproar and Safwi had used the incident to attack Buddhadeb Bhattacharya publicly when he joined the Trinamool Congress.
-He described the incident as the most-heartbreaking event of his career.
-It was only when the then Chief Minister Jyoti Basu intervened that the warring duo quietened down and Safwi withdrew his application for VRS (Voluntary Retirement).
-However.
+He described the incident as the most heartbreaking event of his career.
+It was only when the then Chief Minister Jyoti Basu intervened that the warring duo quietened down and Safwi withdrew his application for VRS (Voluntary Retirement from Service).

 Family

 Both Safwi and his wife Fatima belonged to the erstwhile Royal Family of Awadh and were Taluqdars.
-While Safwi belonged to Unnao, his wife belongs to the Royal Family of Gadia in Barabanki.
+While Safwi belonged to Unnao and was the titular taluqdar of Miyaganj, his wife belongs to the Royal Family of Gadia in Barabanki and is currently the titular taluqdar of Gadia.
+Following his demise, his younger son Hamed became the titular taluqdar of Miyaganj.

-Safwi’s elder son died in 2011 following a massive heart attack on the night following Safwi’s first election victory while his younger son is a student.
+Safwi’s elder son died in 2011 following a massive heart attack on the night following Safwi’s first election victory while his younger son was still a student at the time of Safwi’s own demise.

+Following Safwi’s demise, his family stayed away from holding any official or political positions in line with Safwi’s own belief that ‘democratic positions should not become a breeding ground for nurturing dynasties.’